 The Alpha Tau Chapter of Beta Theta Pi was established at the University of Nebraska–Lincoln in 1888, nearly fifty years after Beta Theta Pi was founded in 1839.
 Among the great old fraternities, Beta Theta Pi was established on August 8, 1839, at Miami University in Oxford, Ohio.

-Early on, Beta earned a reputation as a pioneer by being the first fraternity founded west of the Allegheny Mountains and the first to locate a chapter west of the Mississippi River.
+Beta earned a reputation as a pioneer by being the first fraternity founded west of the Allegheny Mountains and the first to locate a chapter west of the Mississippi River.
 Today, Beta has 138 chapters and colonies in the United States and Canada.
 Recently, Alpha Tau was part of the first group of chapters to adopt the Men of Principle initiative in 1998.
-Being a Beta means many things: Brotherhood, Excellence, Tradition, and Academics.
+Being a Beta means being fully committed to the values of Brotherhood, Excellence, Tradition, and Academics.

 From the beginning, brotherhood has served as the cornerstone of Beta Theta Pi.
-This lasting bond of friendship is cultivated by being a part of a group of individuals who share the same goals and values, constantly supporting each other in the pursuit of social, moral and cultural excellence.
+This lasting bond of friendship is cultivated by being a part of a group of individuals who share the same goals and values.
+Brothers who will constantly support one another in the pursuit of social, moral, and cultural excellence.
 Founder John Reily Knox described it as:

 What a few men who are united in common purpose and effort are determined to do, can be done.
 More than that, such associations teach us just how far human friendships can carry us.

 The Alpha Tau Chapter expresses this strong feeling of Brotherhood in many areas of day-to-day life.
 The active members spend much time cultivating the knowledge and experience of their predecessors.